fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 * Scripts are just `.fsx` files, possibly referring to other files using `#load`.

-### Do *not* bundle FSharp.Core with a library package
+### Do *not* bundle FSharp.Core with a library

-For a library, the decision about which `FSharp.Core` it binds to is up to the application hosting of the library.
 Do _not_ include a copy of FSharp.Core with your library or package.
-If you do, you will create hell for users of your library.
+If you do, you will create havoc for users of your library.

+The decision about which `FSharp.Core` a library binds to is up to the application hosting of the library.
+The library and/or library package can place constraints on this, but it doesn't decide it.

 Especially, do _not_ include FSharp.Core in the ``lib`` folder of a nuget package.